-These consolidated financial statements of the Group have been prepared in accordance with Philippine Financial Reporting Standards (PFRS).
-The term PFRS in general includes all applicable PFRS, Philippine Accounting Standards (PAS), and interpretations of the Philippine Interpretations Committee (PIC), Standing Interpretations Committee (SIC) and International Financial Reporting Interpretations Committee (IFRIC) which have been approved by the Financial Reporting Standards Council (FRSC) and adopted by the SEC.
+These consolidated financial statements of the Group have been prepared in accordance with Philippine Financial Reporting Standards (PFRSs).
+The term PFRSs in general includes all applicable PFRSs, Philippine Accounting Standards (PAS), and interpretations of the Philippine Interpretations Committee (PIC), Standing Interpretations Committee (SIC) and International Financial Reporting Interpretations Committee (IFRIC) which have been approved by the Financial Reporting Standards Council (FRSC) and adopted by the SEC.

-These consolidated financial statements have been prepared under the historical cost convention, as modified by the revaluation of FVOCI/AFS financial assets included under other non-current assets (Note 7).

-The preparation of these consolidated financial statements in conformity with PFRS requires the use of certain critical accounting estimates.
+These consolidated financial statements have been prepared under the historical cost convention, as modified by the revaluation of FVOCI financial assets included under other non-current assets (Note 7).
+The preparation of these consolidated financial statements in conformity with PFRSs requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Group's accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 19.
+These consolidated financial statements have been prepared under the going concern assumption.
+The Group has reasons to believe that despite the significant impact of the pandemic to the business in year 2020, the key operational indicators show that it is in the road to recovery.